ENVIRONMENTAL AND DISEASE CONTROL SPECIALIST

 The City of Milwaukee is proud to employ a diverse workforce that is committed to providing exemplary service to the City’s residents.
 If you have a passion for being a part of an inclusive team of public servants, please consider the following opportunity.

 - Conduct investigations, research, and provide consultation related to complaints or concerns of adverse environmental exposure associated with the areas of occupational health, hazardous materials release, indoor and outdoor air quality, environmental audits and assessments, surface and drinking water quality assurance and vector-borne, waterborne or enteric illnesses.

 - Perform data collection, research, analysis and interpretation related to environmental chemical exposures and communicable disease occurrences.

 - Develop statistical and other analytical summaries, including tables and reports based on investigational findings.

-- Stay abreast of innovations and best practices in environmental and communicable disease control, assessment, surveillance and prevention.
+- Stay abreast of innovations and best practices in home and environmental hazards including mold, mildew, radon, pests, asthma, allergies, home safety and indoor air quality and communicable disease control, assessment, surveillance and prevention.

 Collaboration and Training

 - Develop, implement and evaluate lead water testing field protocols.